 Recognizing the importance of mutual development the Nippon Paper Group strives to build positive ties with the local communities in and around its forests.
-We pay particular attention to the concerns of local residents while taking into consideration the cultures and traditions of each region as well as the natural environment and ecosystems.
+In accordance with our Philosophy and Basic Policy Concerning Raw Materials Procurement (see page 24), we pay particular attention to the concerns of local residents while taking into consideration the cultures and traditions of each region as well as the natural environment and ecosystems.
 Considerable effort is also placed on promoting educational activities, and creating employment opportunities, within local economies.

-- Acquisition of forest certifications (see pages 26-27) - Engages in forest management that takes into consideration biodiversity (see pages 44-45) - Coexisting with local communities (Employment) support, respect for indigenous people, see page 63)
+- Acquisition of forest certifications (see pages 26-27) - Engages in forest management that takes into consideration biodiversity (see pages 40-41) - Coexisting with local communities (Employment) support, respect for indigenous people, see page 63)